Categories

 If you’ve been following the Aurora Labs blog, you already know that the Aurora was up in the sky during the whole summer – it’s just that you couldn’t see it because of the Sun, which out-brightened the magical Light display.
 But the Northern Lights were there all right!
 You know that if you come to Vadsø any time during the year, you can listen to the Aurora, and thus experience it in an atypical way – and this, yes, even in summer!

-And remember, if you come visit me in Vadsø, there’s plenty to see and do here!
+And remember, if you come to Vadsø, there’s plenty to see and do here!
 Take a look at this article I wrote a while back and see for yourself the top 10 reasons why to come here!
 And do check out my article on how to prepare your next Northern Lights holiday – and why Vadsø is one of the best places to choose!

 And do follow me on Facebook and Instagram for more updates and let’s say together “welcome back” to the beautiful Lady Aurora!